Varun1911/JavaScript/Readme.md

     console.log(`name : ${userObj.username}, age : ${userObj.age}`);<br />
 }<br />
 This code will work fine if the object contains the keys we use in the fucntion.
 But we must type check to avoid errors.

+<h3>Scopes</h3>
+const and let have block scope but var has function scope.<br />
+Suppose we declare a variable var c = 300 in our file. <br />
+Now we import another file which has a if block with var c = 3 .<br />
+This will create unexpected behaviour in the program.